 |Bloom’s Term||Definition||Appropriate for Microlearning||Example|

 You will notice that the first four levels of Bloom’s Taxonomy are the most appropriate for microlearning.
-They are: knowledge, comprehension, application and analysis.
+They are knowledge/remember, comprehension/understanding, application/applying and analysis.

-When you get to high thinking skills, other forms of learning are more effective.
-It takes a lot of time and effort to perform the mental processing required to create and evaluate.
+When you get to a higher level of thinking skills, the other forms of learning become more effective.
+It takes a lot of time and effort to perform the mental processes required to create and evaluate.
 These thinking processes are suitable for education, workshops, mentoring and training.
-They are not suitable for standalone microlearning.
+They may not be suitable for standalone microlearning.

 The Affective Domain